 Whatever the situation is, if you are experiencing heart pain, call 911 and get medical attention.
 Keep your heart healthy by eating well, exercise and visit a cardiac specialist to find out how you can prevent heart disease and maintain a healthy and active life.

-Kettering Physician Network Heart & Vascular’s award winning team of board-certified cardiac specialists have expertise in all aspects of cardiovascular care.
+Kettering Health Medical Group Heart & Vascular’s award winning team of board-certified cardiac specialists have expertise in all aspects of cardiovascular care.